 |User adoption||A new release with low numbers of upgrades or new installs may indicate slow adoption of the newest version.
 This in turn may help justify a new or changed focus in marketing the new release.|

 |Release maintenance||An older release with continued higher numbers of total users also may indicate slow adoption of the newest version.
 This in turn may result in unanticipated costs for continued support, or delays in deprecating the old version and its back-end APIs.|

-We include two NRQL attributes to analyze version trend information:
+When querying with NRQL, we provide two attributes to help analyze version trend information:

 - To track when a session includes a new install or a new upgrade, use